Introduction

 utils/

-- Modules cannot import each other directly.
+app.ts- Modules cannot import each other directly.

 - Communication happens via: